EECS150/asic_labs_fa21/lab3/spec.md

     make syn

-This runs through all the steps necessary to generate the gate-level Verilog.
+This runs through all the steps of synthesis.
 The final lines of output you will see is a list of all the registers in the design.
-There should be all the bits of `A_reg_reg`, `B_reg_reg` and state registers.
+There should be all the bits of `A_reg_reg`, `B_reg_reg`, and state registers.

 By default, Hammer puts the generated objects under the directory build.
 Go to `build/syn-rundir/reports`.
 There are five text files here that contain very useful information about